openspending/os-api/README.md

 OS_CHECK_ES_HEALTHY='True'
 ```

-A development server can be started with:
+With the backing servies available, a development server can be started with:
 `python dev_server.py`

 ## Testing

-You need a few services running, namely elasticsearch v5.x running on localhost:9200 and PostgreSQL
+You need a few services running, namely Elasticsearch v5.x running on localhost:9200 and PostgreSQL.

 Then set a few environment variables (your DB connection string might vary):
 ```bash